top of page

 Simmons House has a phone for use by young people.
 The office telephones are for use by staff who will take messages.

 We know that most young people have their own mobiles.
-Mobiles etc must be turned off during programme time and at night between midnight and 7.30 am.
+Mobiles etc must be turned off during programme time and handed in for charging at curfew.